Survey on Causal-based Machine Learning Fairness Notions: Causality-based Fairness notions

 The three effects are defined as follows:

 where in Eq.~\ref{eq:ctfde} and~\ref{eq:ctfie}, $a$ can be $a_0$ or $a_1$.
-Considering the simple job hiring example and focusing on the unprotected group ($A=a_1$ e.g. females), $DE_{a_1,a_0}(y|a_1)$ measures the change in the probability of $Y$ (e.g. hiring) had $A$ been $a_1$ (e.g. female), while mediators $\mathbf{Z}$ are kept at the level they would take had $A$ been $a_0$ (e.g. male), in particular for the individuals $A=a_1$ (e.g. female). $SE_{a_1,a_0}(y)$ reads the change in the probability of hiring $Y$ had $A$ been $a_0$ (e.g. female) for the individuals that would naturally possess $A=a_0$ versus $a_1$.
-In Figure~\ref{fig:ctf}(c), the heavy path represents the spurious effect between $A$ and $Y$ through the confounder $C$.
-If there is no such back-door path, $SE_{a_1,a_0}(y)$ would be zero.
+Considering the simple job hiring example and focusing on the female group ($A=1$), $DE_{1,0}(y|1)$ measures the change in the probability of $Y$ (e.g. hiring) had $A$ been $1$ (female), while mediators $E$ and $R$ are kept at the level they would take had $A$ been $0$ (male).
+Using the values in Table~\ref{tab:hiringExample4}, $DE_{1,0} = \pr(y_{1,E_{0},R_{0}} | 1) - \pr(y_0 | 1) = \frac{4}{6} - \frac{5}{6} = -\frac{1}{6}$ which indicates a a direct counterfactual discrimination against female.
+Similarly, $IE_{1,0} = \pr(y_{0,E_{1},R_{1}} | 1) - \pr(y_0 | 1) = \frac{5}{6} - \frac{5}{6} = 0$ which indicates the absence of counterfactual indirect discrimination. $SE_{1,0}(y)$ reads the change in the probability of hiring $Y$ had $A$ been $0$ (male) for the female candidates with respect to the probability of hiring of male candidates.
+Using Table~\ref{tab:hiringExample4}, $SE_{1,0}(y) = \pr(y_0|1) - \pr(y|0) = \frac{5}{6} - \frac{4}{6} = \frac{1}{6}$ which indicates a spurious effect in favor of female.
+Compared to $NDE$ and $NIE$, counterfactual effects focus only on individuals of a specific group (e.g. only female candidates) and characterize the causal effect through spurious (back-door) paths.
+This spurious effect is what makes causal relations different from mere statistical correlation.
+However, counterfactual indirect effect $IE$ still does not distinguish between fair and unfair direct effects.

-Interestingly, by considering these fine grained variants of $NDE$ and $NIE$, it is possible to decompose $TV_{a_1,a_0}(y)$ (Eq.~\ref{eq:TV} and $ETT_{a_1,a_0}(y)$ (Eq.~\ref{eq:ETT}) as follows: